This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-Anyone who has ever made a work piece from epoxy resin will have noticed that after curing and releasing the resin from the mould, it often does not have the desired crystal-clear surface, but a cloudy effect instead – as though covered in a matt veil.
+Anyone who has ever made a work piece from epoxy resin will have noticed that after curing and releasing the resin from the mold, it often does not have the desired crystal-clear surface, but a cloudy effect instead – as though covered in a matt veil.
 Fortunately, there is a very simple application to make the surface shine and give it a beautiful gloss: epoxy resin polishing.
 This is very easy and ensures a perfect result.
-We show you in simple steps how to give your resin work the final polish in a few simple steps.
+We show you how to give your resin work the final polish in a few simple steps.

 - 1 Which Epoxy Resin Objects or Applications are Suitable for Polishing?

 - 2 Sanding Epoxy Resin – The Preparation for Polishing

 - 5 Polishing of Small Resin Castings with the Drilling Machine

 - 6 Resin Polishing by Polishing Machine: Ideal for Larger Surfaces

 - 7 How to Polish Epoxy Resin by Hand

 - 8 Conclusion on Epoxy Resin Polishing